abpframework/abp/docs/en/index.md

 ## Books

-### Mastering ABP
+### Mastering ABP Framework

 <img width="302" height="372" src="images/abp-book.png" alt="Mastering ABP - Halil İbrahim Kalkan" />

-*Mastering ABP* is an ultimate guide to get started and expertise with the ABP.
-It is authored by Halil İbrahim Kalkan, the creator and the lead developer of the ABP.
+*Mastering ABP Framework* is an ultimate guide to get started and expertise with the ABP Framework.
+It is authored by Halil İbrahim Kalkan, the creator and the lead developer of the ABP Framework.

 **[Click here to see the details and order the book](https://abp.io/books/mastering-abp-framework)**.